DLeece-Essex/asmis-testing/README.md

 # asmis-testing
-user data creation program, ASMIS prototype
+Added a program from creating user data to be used in the ASMIS prototype.

+You need install brcrypt and cryptography to properly encrypt the data.
+Output is a json file that can be copied into the prototype records dictionary assignment.